RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

      ```
    - Place these files in the `config` directory, and reference them in the `recipe.yml` under `config.import`.

+To avoid UUID-related conflicts when creating and installing a Drupal recipe in Drupal 11, follow these best practices:

+4. **Omit UUIDs in any (Optional) Recipe Configuration Files**:
+   - When crafting configuration files for a recipe (e.g., `config/node.type.blog.yml`), **remove the `uuid` key** from the YAML files.
+Drupal’s configuration import system will generate a new UUID automatically when the recipe is applied to a site.
+   - Example of a `node.type.blog.yml` without a UUID:
+     ```yaml
+     langcode: en
+     status: true
+     dependencies:
+       module:
+         - menu_ui
+     name: Blog
+     type: blog
+     description: 'A blog post content type.'
+     help: ''
+     new_revision: true
+     display_submitted: true
+     menu_ui:
+       available_menus:
+         - main
+       parent: 'main:'
+     ```
+   - By omitting the UUID, Drupal creates a new one specific to the target site, preventing conflicts.

+2. **Ensure Configuration Names Are Unique**:
+   - Make sure the configuration names (e.g., `node.type.blog`) used in the recipe are unique or intended to override existing configurations.
+If a content type like `blog` already exists on the target site, the recipe’s configuration will replace it, which may or may not be desired.
+   - To avoid unintended overwrites, consider prefixing configuration names (e.g., `node.type.mycompany_blog`) or checking for existing configurations before applying the recipe.

+3. **Use the `force` Option for Overwrites**:
+   - If you intentionally want to overwrite existing configurations (e.g., to update an existing content type), you can use the `--force` option when applying the recipe:
+     ```bash
+     php core/scripts/drupal recipe ../recipes/my_custom_recipe --force
+     ```
+   - This tells Drupal to ignore UUID mismatches and overwrite the existing configuration.
+Use this cautiously, as it can lead to data loss if the existing configuration contains customizations not in the recipe.

 5. **Add Default Content (Optional)**:
    - Create a `content` directory (e.g., `recipes/my_custom_recipe/content`) to include default content in YAML format, leveraging the Default Content API.
    - For example, a file like `node/blog/1.yml` could define a sample blog post: